Tomer-Yihya/CPP-Projects/README.md

 This repository contains a series of exercises focused on developing and refining a cleaning robot simulation.
 The robot navigates and cleans a house represented as a text file.
 Each exercise builds upon the previous one, progressively enhancing the robot's intelligence and efficiency.

 ## Repository Structure
-ex1/: Contains the code for the first exercise. ex2/: Contains the code for the second exercise. ex3/: Reserved for the third exercise (not yet uploaded).
+ex1/: Contains the code for the first exercise - random vacuum cleaner. ex2/: Contains the code for the second exercise - smart vacuum cleaner. ex3/: Contains the code for the third exercise - two different smart algorithm and multi-threads simulation.

 ## House Representation
 The house is represented as a text file with the following characters: